lackofcheese/comp3702-a1-tools/README.txt

 3) From within that folder, run the command ant

-To run the visualiser, you may now use the command
+The following commands should now work for running the visualiser and tester:
-    java -cp bin visualiser/Visualiser
+    java -cp bin visualiser/Visualiser [problem-file] [solution-file]
-As with the JAR, you can add command-line arguments, e.g.
-    java -cp bin visualiser/Visualiser problem.txt solution.txt
+    java -cp bin tester.Tester [-e maxError] [-v] problem-file [solution-file]

-The commands above may require full paths; see section (5).
+The commands above may require full paths to Java; see section (5).

 (5) The command line and the system path